theo-o/cs3604/docs/deploy.md

 * Tables in the DynamoDB

-There are five tables been created after deployment.
-These table name are all contains the name of the backend envionment.
-You can list all these table by issue a query in the DynamoDB.
+There are five tables being created after deployment.
+Find those tables containing the same name, which is the backend environment.
+You can list all these tables by searching with the backend environment name.
 See below:

 <img src="images/ddbtables.png" width="80%"/>